gchq/stroom-docs/install-guide/configuration/configuration.md

 ### Environment variables

 The stroom docker stacks have a single env file `<stack name>.env` that acts as a single point to configure some aspects of the stack.
-This env file sets environment variables that are then used for variable substitution in the docker compose yaml files, e.g.
+This env file sets environment variables that are then used for variable substitution in the docker compose YAML files, e.g.

 ```yaml
     environment:
       - MYSQL_ROOT_PASSWORD=${STROOM_DB_ROOT_PASSWORD:-my-secret-pw}
 ```

-In this example the environment variable `STROOM_DB_ROOT_PASSWORD` is read and used to set the environment variable `MYSQL_ROOT_PASSWORD` in the docker container, or `my-secret-pw` is used if `STROOM_DB_ROOT_PASSWORD` is not set.
+In this example the environment variable `STROOM_DB_ROOT_PASSWORD` is read and used to set the environment variable `MYSQL_ROOT_PASSWORD` in the docker container.
+If `STROOM_DB_ROOT_PASSWORD` is not set then the value `my-secret-pw` is used instead.

-The environment variables set in the env file are NOT visible in the containers.
+The environment variables set in the env file are _NOT_ automatically visible _inside_ the containers.
-Only those environment variable defined in the `environment` section of the docker-compose yaml files are visible.
+Only those environment variables defined in the `environment` section of the docker-compose YAML files are visible.
+These `environment` entries can either be hard coded values or use environment variables from _outside_ the container.
 In some case the names in the env file and the names of the environment variables set in the containers are the same, in some they are different.

-The environment variables set in the containers can then be used by each each container to set its configuration.
+The environment variables set in the containers can then be used by the application running in each container to set its configuration.
-For exmple stroom's `config.yml` file also uses variable substitution, e.g.
+For example, stroom's `config.yml` file also uses variable substitution, e.g.

 ```yaml
 appConfig: